zuri-training/Favicon-Gen-team62/README.md

   You can add upstream by entering " git remote add upstream https://github.com/zuri-training/Favicon-Gen-team62.git ".

-  Next, switch into the branch you are working on using "git checkout <branch name>".
+  Next, switch into the branch you are working on using "git checkout branchname".

-  You can create a new branch using "git checkout -b <branch name>".
+  You can create a new branch using "git checkout -b branchname".

 3] Create and activate your virtual environment.